jj-zhu/jj-zhu.github.io/file/phd_berlin_1.md

 Selected candidates will *later*

 - provide information of 2-3 references who have agreed to be contacted
-- submit to an official application platform the above documents and certificates, and transcripts for bachelor, master's, and other awards
+- submit to an official application platform the above documents and official certificates, transcripts, and other awards

 Please direct all inquiries to Dr. Jia-Jie Zhu using the email address [doc.berlin.wias@gmail.com](mailto:doc.berlin.wias@gmail.com), with the subject containing [inquiry-phd-opt].